51 Mostly Used Math and Trig Functions in Excel

 number1 Required The first number or range that we want to multiply.

-number2 Optional Additional numbers or ranges that we want to multiply, we can use up to a maximum of 255 arguments.
+number2 Optional Additional numbers or ranges that we want to multiply, up to a maximum of 255 arguments.

 • Return Parameter: